I’m sure you’ve notice a theme throughout the month on our blog of things being “heart healthy.”

 Also take a look at our Low FODMAP smoothie!

 See this handout for our REBEL Smoothie Matrix to get some ideas on how to make a smoothie.
-We also have this awesome blog with 6 different smoothie recipes for you to try!

 8. Heart Healthy Baked Oatmeal Bars